The Grapes of Roth

 Well, of course I wasn't going to let US Independence Day pass without a blog post.

 After all, as someone once said, parodying a comment allegedly made about Billy Connolly and the shipyards, I spent one year living there and 25 years talking about it.
-(To which, I replied, "Don't forget about the short fiction and the novel.")
+(To which, I replied, "Don't forget about the short stories and the novel.")

-July 4th is one of those occasions steeped in myth and history that has come to mean something fixed, even though some of the reasons behind the decisions, battles and, ultimately, the birth of an independent nation can still be open to debate.
+July 4th is one of those occasions steeped in myth and history that has come to mean something fixed, even though some of the reasons behind the decisions, battles and, ultimately, the birth of an independent nation are still up to debate.
 If you're open to a good conspiracy, I recommend The Temple and the Lodge.
 On the other hand, whether you're British or an American and if you're capable of reflective humo(u)r, you might enjoy this glorious piece on revocation, which airs periodically and has been wrongly attributed to John Cleese over the years.
 You see, mythology again.

 Recently, Thorn Sully and I were chewing the fat over skype about A Word with You Press's inaugural anthology - Coffee Shop Chronicles, Vol 1, Oh the Places I Have Bean.
 It's a conversation we've had a few times since the book was released into the wild.
 Should we create a second book?
 Ought we to focus on an ebook rather than a more expensive paperback, and could we maybe reduce the size of it to slim down the unit price.
 We chat about the weather too, sometimes.